Lox, Stock, and Barrel

 Some additional notes about the recipe:

 Either dried shitake mushrooms or enoki mushrooms is nice, but using a mixture of both types of mushrooms is wonderful.
 The dried shitake mushrooms absorb the sauce and turn into umami bombs, and the enoki mushrooms add texture.
+When using shitake mushrooms, I recommend adding it at the same time as the kelp so that the mushrooms have time to cook and absorb the sauce.

 Boiling the kelp softens it (as well as removes any possible bacteria from kelp that has been stored in the fridge for up to a week), so you don't need to julienne the kelp too thinly.
 About the 1/4 inch thick is fine.
 In fact, if the kelp is julienned too thinly, it will break easily and the relish won't have enough texture.
 It's best if the kelp has a small amount of chewiness.